Den0zavr/ABB-IRB-140-control/README.md

 8. Note that in order to control the robot via analog controller you have to maintane the connection to your device or the simulation will stop;
 9. hit the f5 button or the green arrow and have fun with it.
 10. when the simulation begins, right click on the simulation window and change convention such that the Y-axis facing upwards (Y-up XY front).
 Also consider selecting isometric view as the standard view.

+E-mail me at gorindenis2k@gmail.com for your feedback is greatly appreciated.